 The Workers Compensation Act (Act) was revised in 2019 as part of the government’s standard legislative revision process.
-Some language will be modernized and parts, divisions, and sections will be renumbered, but the revisions do not change the legal effect of the Act with respect to workers’ compensation, occupational health and safety, or employers’ assessment premiums.
-The revisions come into effect April 6, 2020.
+Some language was modernized and parts, divisions, and sections were renumbered, but the revisions did not change the legal effect of the Act with respect to workers’ compensation, occupational health and safety, or employers’ assessment premiums.
+The revisions came into effect April 6, 2020.

 From time to time, the Act is also amended.
 The most recent legislation to amend the Act was Bill 18 of 2019, which came into effect on May 16, 2019.

 To view information on the revisions, and any other previous amendments to the Act, select a link below.

 Bill 23, the Workers Compensation Amendment Act, 2020 came into force by Royal Assent on August 14, 2020.
 The legislation amended 34 provisions of the Workers Compensation Act (Act), addressing issues related to:

 - Occupational health and safety investigations and convictions;

 - Workers’ compensation benefits;

 - The powers of WorkSafeBC’s Review Division;